ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

 * Provide **sustainable development** funding for the BitShares Core Team
 * Operate as a multidisciplinary **collaborative team** to benefit the decentralized autonomous community (DAC)
-* Incubate **innovative engagements** through social, marketing, community and technical research
+* Establish funding for the **BitShares Development Legal Defense** and proactive engagements
-* Establish **BitShares Development Legal Defense** funding
+* Engage the community, regulators and public as the **authoritative source** for protocol development information
-* Engage the community, regulators and public as the authoritative source for development information
+* Incubate **innovative initiatives** through social, marketing, community and technical research/projects

 Background
 ==========

 This budget proposal represents a follow on to the efforts established and executed by the BitShares Core Team in 2018.
-It seeks to continue funding the development efforts related to the core protocol and expand its outreach within the community throughout 2019.
-The Core Team is responsible to the DAC to transparently deliver a secure protocol, collaborate on research and priority of innovative features, and engage with the community toward increased protocol adoption.
+It seeks to continue funding the development efforts related to the core protocol and expand its scope within the DAC to deliver greater outreach throughout 2019.
+The Core Team is responsible to our DAC to transparently deliver a secure protocol, collaborate on research, prioritize innovative features, and engage our Community and the public toward increased protocol adoption.

 Worker
 ======